RhysEJF/radical-alignment/concepts/cognitive-forking.md

 Think about it.
 If every belief stood alone, evaluated independently on its accuracy, crony beliefs would be exposed immediately.
 "Wait, why exactly are we supposed to believe this particular claim that happens to benefit this particular power structure?"

-But when that questionable belief is bundled with ten accurate ones—packaged as a coherent worldview, defended by a community, wrapped in tribal identity—challenging it becomes nearly impossible.
+But when that questionable belief is bundled with ten accurate ones, packaged as a coherent worldview, defended by a community, wrapped in tribal identity, challenging it becomes nearly impossible.

 You're not just questioning a belief.
 You're questioning the entire framework.
 You're threatening group cohesion.
 You're signaling that maybe you don't really belong.